 We are not going to sugarcoat it, this will be time-consuming, but your home will be clean and disinfected, and more than likely contain less dust, hair, dander, or any other type of allergen that causes allergies.

-Cleaning then disinfecting
+Cleaning then disinfecting or sanitizing

-Regardless if you do the all-out deep clean or not, you will still need to do your regular weekly cleaning, but this time you will need to add an extra step.
+Regardless if you do the all-out deep clean or not, you will still need to do your regular maintenance cleaning, but this time you will need to add an extra step.
 Cleaning for the coronavirus involves two-steps: first is physically cleaning or scrubbing a surface, and second is applying a disinfectant on the surface after.

 Step one physically loosens and removes germs from the surface, and step two kills them.
 By doing this, you will reduce the risk of spreading the virus.
 Scrubbing with a detergent and water can tear open the coronavirus’s protective envelope, and then the disinfectant kills it.